 The Forest Society's mission includes conserving lands that provide recreational opportunities--and economic benefits through tourism--for New Hampshire residents and visitors.
 Visit this page to explore stories related to recreation on conserved lands.

-Join Linden Rayton, SPNHF Floodplain Education Coordinator, at the Merrimack River Conservation Area to explore the most common trees you see here and in your neighborhoods, along with some specialties you won’t see in a city park.
+Join Linden Rayton, Forest Society Floodplain Education Coordinator, at the Merrimack River Conservation Area to explore the most common trees you see here and in your neighborhoods, along with some specialties you won’t see in a city park.
 Learn how trees communicate with each other, and their resiliency in the face of current challenges like invasive pests and climate change.
 After the program ends, you are in the perfect spot to cool off with a dip in the Merrimack River!

 When the Forest Society protected 200 acres on Mount Major in 2015, our fundraising slogan was “Everybody Hikes Mount Major.”
 There has never been a more accurate campaign slogan, even in New Hampshire, home of the nation’s first primary.